njoguamos/dotfiles/README.md

     git clone --recursive https://github.com/njoguamos/dotfiles.git ~/.dotfiles
     ```

+> **INFO**
+> The git command may require you to install X-Code selecte tools

-4. Run the installation with:
+1. Run the installation with:

     ```zsh
     cd ~/.dotfiles && ./fresh.sh
     ```

-5. After mackup is synced with your cloud storage, restore preferences by running
+2. After mackup is synced with your cloud storage, restore preferences by running
    ```zsh
    mackup --config-file ~/.dotfiles/.mackup.cfg restore --forices
    ```
-6. Restart your computer to finalize the process
+3. Restart your computer to finalize the process

 Your Mac is now ready to use!